 - Bandito: Revolutionary banditos make up one of the bad guy groups.

-- Blasting It out of Their Hands: Dolworth does it to J.W.
-Grant at the end of the film.
+- Blasting It Out of Their Hands: Dolworth does it to J.W.
+Grant's man at the end of the film.

 - New Old West: Comments are made about the Great War raging in Europe and the heroes have to face the traditional dangers of the West combined with more modern threats such as machine guns and artillery pieces.

 - Noble Demon: The movie makes no bones that Raza is a brutal killer but there's no mistake he loves Maria and the cause.